ruidosujeira/perf-linter/docs/rules/no-expensive-computations-in-render.md

 }
 ```

+## Options

+- `strictness` (`"relaxed" | "balanced" | "strict"`, default `"balanced"`): adjusts literal-size heuristics and the confidence threshold before reporting.
+Relaxed mode only flags the heaviest signals; strict mode widens coverage.
+- `includeTestFiles` (boolean, default `true`): when `false`, suppresses diagnostics for test-like paths and extensions.
+- `includeStoryFiles` (boolean, default `true`): when `false`, skips files that look like Storybook stories.
+- `debugExplain` (boolean, default `false`): appends a confidence hint to the diagnostic message to help tune severity.

 ## Migration Guidance

 To phase this rule into React applications without disrupting delivery, reference the [React Application Migration Guide](../migrations/react.md).
 Monorepo maintainers can pair those steps with the [Mixed Monorepo Migration Guide](../migrations/monorepo.md) to coordinate workspace-specific overrides.